How your Breathe Easy group can work with the NHS

 Health care professionals who have regular contact with a Breathe Easy group are also more likely to promote the group to the people they support, and to their colleagues in their clinics.

-Another way of working with your local NHS is to ask if someone can attend pulmonary rehabilitation courses to promote your group and the British Lung Foundation.
+Another way of working with your local NHS is to ask if someone can attend pulmonary rehabilitation courses to promote your group and Asthma + Lung UK.
 This will also encourage those on the course to join the group.

 Asking other health care professionals to give talks at the group can start to build up a network of people who are willing to support you.
 And they'll be more likely to think of the group for other involvement in the NHS, such as asking group members for feedback on local services, inviting group members to attend meetings etc.